Siege of Corfu (1798–1799): French preparations

-From the new to the old fort a high wall ran along the shore.
+A high wall ran along the shore from the new to the old fort.
 The town was also covered by bastions on two mountains, Abraham and Salvatore, and the intermediate fort of San Rocco.
 From the sea, the city was protected by the well-fortified island of Vido, and the smaller island of Lazaretto, two miles up the coast, was also strengthened by the French.

-The fortresses were not well maintained by the Ventians, and in parlous state.
+The Venetians did not maintain the fortresses well, which was in a parlous state.
 Of the c.
 500 artillery pieces in the fortifications, only about 150 were capable of being used.
 The French also lacked provisions, which had to be hurriedly requisitioned from the local population.
 In addition, the French troops of the Division du Levant, commanded by General Louis Chabot, had been dispersed as garrisons among the islands and the mainland exclaves, leaving only about 1,500 men for the defence of Corfu.
 These were a motley force from the 6th and 79th demi-brigades (regiments), sappers, sailors and artillerymen, as well as a few local volunteers and gendarmes.
-Urgent messages were sent to Italy, asking for reinforcements of 3,000 men, supplies and ammunition, the local government placed in the hands of a French commission, and on 22 October the population, whose loyalties were doubtful, was disarmed.
+Urgent messages were sent to Italy, asking for reinforcements of 3,000 men, supplies, and ammunition.
+The local government was placed in the hands of a French commission, and on 22 October, the population, whose loyalties were doubtful, was disarmed.

-In the harbour was a French squadron of two ships of the line, the 74-gun Généreux and 54-gun Leander, the 20-gun corvette Brune, a bomb-vessel, a brig and four auxiliary vessels.
+In the harbour was a French division of two ships of the line, the 74-gun Généreux and 54-gun Leander, the 20-gun corvette Brune (as per another claim, the frigate La Brune), the bomb-vessel La Frimer, a brig, and four auxiliary vessels.

 The siege of Corfu

-On 4 November 1798 Ushakov's Russian-Turkish squadron, consisting of three ships of the line, three frigates and a number of small ships, began the siege of Corfu.
-They were joined shortly afterwards by a Turkish squadron and another Russian squadron under the command of Captain Dmitry Senyavin.
-Given the strong fortifications of the island and the lack of strength for a landing, it was initially decided to wait for Turkish reinforcements for a landing force.
-However, on the first day the French abandoned their fortifications on Lazaretto island, which the Russians immediately occupied.
+On 4 November 1798, Ushakov's Russo-Turkish detachment under Captain 1st rank Ivan Selivachev, consisting of three ships of the line, three frigates, and several small ships, began the siege of Corfu.
+Ushakov arrived by November 19, by which time their forces consisted of 8 line ships and 7 frigates and small vessels.
+They were joined shortly afterwards by a Turkish detachment and another Russian detachment of 1 line ship and 1 frigate under the command of Captain Dmitry Senyavin.
+Given the strong fortifications of the island and the lack of strength for a landing, it was initially decided to wait for Turkish reinforcements for a landing force and siege artillery.
+However, on the first day, the French abandoned their fortifications on Lazaretto island, which the Russians immediately occupied.